- Great rates

 When you need to send an international money transfer to Australia, the United Kingdom, India or anywhere throughout the world, finding the best exchange rate is crucial.
 The more favourable the exchange rate, the better value for money you will get and the more cash arrives in the recipient’s wallet.

 However, if you use your regular bank to send an international money transfer, the chances are you won’t receive the best exchange rate available.
 Shop around and compare the services of specialist money transfer companies and you may find a better deal.

 When you want to send money overseas, you will need to convert your New Zealand dollars into the local currency of your money transfer destination.
 If you want to send money to France, banks and money transfer companies will convert your New Zealand dollars into euros, at a specified exchange rate.

-The exchange rate you see reported on financial news bulletins is the wholesale or mid-market exchange rate.
+The exchange rate you see reported on financial news bulletins of on Google is the wholesale or mid-market exchange rate.
 Banks and other financial companies make their money on international transfers by purchasing currency at the mid-market rate.
 They then offer it at a lower rate to you on your transactions.
 This is why it is always a good idea to shop around for the best available exchange rate.
 While banks usually offer low exchange rates, many specialist online transfer companies offer far better exchange rates to their customers.
 This means much better value for money for you.

 Finding the best exchange rate means you will get the best deal on your international money transfer.
 A higher exchange rate means more money arrives in your beneficiary’s bank account or wallet, and the bank or money transfer provider takes a lower cut from your transaction.
 If you need to send a specified amount of money in a foreign currency, you will hand over fewer New Zealand dollars to ensure your beneficiary receives the correct amount.